South Africa's Zuma asks watchdog to delay report on his business ties

 JOHANNESBURG South African President Jacob Zuma, under scrutiny for his friendship with a wealthy business family, has asked an anti-corruption watchdog not to report her findings until he has had a chance to question other witnesses, his office said on Monday.

-Public Protector Thuli Madonsela is due to release her findings by Friday, the day before her seven-year term comes to an end.
+Public Protector Thuli Madonsela, who has been a thorn in Zuma's side, is due to release her findings by Friday, the day before her seven-year term comes to an end.
 She questioned Zuma for four hours last Thursday over allegations his business friends, the Gupta family, had influenced political appointments.

 Despite denials by Zuma and the Guptas, the affair has damaged the president, who was separately forced to repay part of the cost of a lavish upgrade to his private residence as a result of an investigation by Madonsela.